policumbent/docs/docs/gearbox/camilla.md

 ```

 In this mode, you can select one of the three previous mode at startup.
 You can
-also reach this mode, from every other mode, by holding down the calibration
+also access this mode, from every other mode, by holding down the calibration
 button.

+Here you can select:
+- **Gears Mode** by pressing shift-up (depending on the `NEVADA_MODE` flag it
+will use the Nevada Mode or the normal Gears Mode)
+- **While Pressed Mode** by pressing shift-down
+- **Calibration Mode** by pressing the calibration button

+### Calibration Mode

+This mode lets you calibrate each gear position of the gearbox.